Hedge Cutting Burton-upon-Strather

 When done correctly, the regular trimming of a hedge helps keep it strong and healthy, it both improves the root system and induces new growth making the hedge denser and in a better position to fight pest attacks and disease.
 A strong and healthy hedge looks better and serves its proper purpose in your garden ie form an effective dividing line between yours and your neighbours garden, give you more privacy and provide much needed shelter from sormy weather.

-Hedges that haven't been regularly maintained and cut have a tendency to become patchy and top heavy with ugly holes and a lack of growth, particularly at the bottom of the hedge.
-Those gaping holes will quickly be filled with new shoots if it's frequently trimmed, and should assume a much tidier and more compact visual appearance as time passes.
+Hedges which aren't properly cut and maintained are inclined to become top heavy and straggly with ugly holes and a lack of foliage and growth, especially at the bottom.
+Those unsightly gaps will soon be bridged with new shoots if it's repeatedly clipped, and should adopt a far tidier and more compact visual appearance over time.

 Hedge Trimming Burton-upon-Strather